andrehaupt/andrehaupt/README.md

 👋 Hi, I’m André,

-👀 I’m interested in Startup, Software Engineering as a discipline, artificial intelligence and blockchain technology.
+👀 I’m interested in Startups, Software Engineering as a discipline, artificial intelligence and blockchain technologies.

 🌱 I’m currently learning to become a better CTO and engineer.